hanzy88/tensorflow2ncnn/README.md

 For now, the problem caused by original bactchnorm in ncnn-tensorflow has been solved.

-And layer "Shape", "StridedSlice", "Pack", "ResizeBilinear", "LeakyRelu", "Relu6", "Range", "Tile", "Reshape", "Cast" has been added or updated for tensorflow.
+And layer "Shape", "StridedSlice", "Pack", "ResizeBilinear", "LeakyRelu", "Relu6", "Range", "Tile", "Reshape", "Cast", "Mean"(only support for global average pooling, i.e., tf.reduce_mean(layer, reduction_indices=[1,2])) has been added or updated for tensorflow.

 The normal CNN with FC has tested,  tf.flatten NOT support yet because the weight file cannot be aligned correctly, but you can use reshape op with the caculated shape like tf.reshape(max_pool, [-1, 64]).